Luke Raley Player Props: Rays vs. Athletics

-The Tampa Bay Rays, including Luke Raley and his .645 slugging percentage over his past 10 games, battle starter James Kaprielian and the Oakland Athletics at Oakland-Alameda County Coliseum, Monday at 9:40 PM ET.
+The Tampa Bay Rays, including Luke Raley (.417 on-base percentage in past 10 games, 66 points above season-long percentage), battle starting pitcher Luis Medina and the Oakland Athletics at Oakland-Alameda County Coliseum, Wednesday at 9:40 PM ET.

-In his most recent appearance, he went 1-for-4 with a double and an RBI against the Rangers.
+He had two hits (going 2-for-3) in his last appearance against the Athletics.

 Luke Raley Game Info & Props vs. the Athletics